Abel Góngora: Work at Science Saru

 In July 2021, Góngora was announced as the director of T0-B1, a short film segment of the animated anthology project Star Wars: Visions (2021).
 The film centers on a droid who dreams of becoming a Jedi, and pays homage to the classic art style of Osamu Tezuka, the innovative manga creator, director, and artist who helped define the look of Japanese animation.
 Upon joining the project, Góngora was presented with a unique opportunity: the ability to create, with "almost no limitation," a story within the Star Wars universe that could represent his visual and narrative interests.
 Ultimately, Góngora settled on merging the visual style and sensibility of Japanese animation of the 1960s with the live-action feature film traditions of the 1970s, which the original Star Wars Trilogy represented.
 The film was released worldwide on Disney+ on September 22, 2021.
 The Star Wars: Visions anthology as a whole received universal acclaim, and T0-B1 was the subject of particularly strong praise, with Juan Barquin of The A.V.
-Club heralding the film as "charming, heartbreaking, and inspiring all at once, and proof that a short film can hold more weight than some of Star Wars’ features themselves."
+Club heralding the film as "charming, heartbreaking, and inspiring all at once, and proof that a short film can hold more weight than some of Star Wars features themselves."

-In January 2022, it was announced that Góngora would serve as director for an anime adaptation of the Scott Pilgrim graphic novels for Netflix.
+In January 2022, it was announced that Góngora would serve as director for an anime series adaptation of the Scott Pilgrim graphic novels for Netflix.
+Góngora along with Fūga Yamashiro, were nominated in Best Director for its second season of Dandadan at the 10th Crunchyroll Anime Awards in 2026.